karanveerm/quizgen/README.md

 1. Run `python quizgen.py filename.quiz` or `python quizgen.py filename`.
 2. This will generate a file called filename.html and a CSS file called quiz.css (if it did not already exist).
 3. Open filename.html to see what your quiz looks like.
 You can edit quiz.css if you’d like to modify the appearance of the quiz.
+4. Optionally, you may provide a header.html file and/or a footer.html file to appear at the top and/or bottom of your quiz

 <a name="issues"/>